 Build the indicator statements, or Likert items, around this list.

-It’s important that every statement gets at the heart of what you’re interested in understanding.
+It’s important that every statement gets to the heart of what you’re interested in understanding.

 Here are a few more tips for writing your indicator statements: